DanAddison/da-boilerplate/readme.md

 ## Description

-A really awesome starting point for creating bespoke websites.
+A really awesome starting point for creating bespoke WordPress websites.

+Uses Gulp for asset compilation and browsersync, but is otherwise a simple 'traditional' WP boilerplate.
+No build processes for working with React-based Gutenberg blocks, this uses ACF for custom block creation.
+No Bedrock or other Composer-based PHP dependency management either - just add plugins via admin UI as normal and leverage Manage WP for an easier maintenance workflow.

 ## Docs